-We completed the initial public offering of shares of our common stock in October 2009 at a price of \$10.00 per share.
-Subsequently, our common stock has traded as low as \$4.53 per share.
+During the 12-month period ended March 31, 2012, our stock traded as high as \$10.88 per share and as low as \$3.16 per share.
 The trading price of our common stock is likely to continue to be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
-These factors include:
+These factors could include:

-- · results from our clinical development programs; - FDA or international regulatory actions, including failure to receive regulatory approval for any of our product candidates; - announcements regarding the progress of our GPCR program; - · failure of any of our product candidates, if approved, to achieve commercial success; - quarterly variations in our results of operations or those of our competitors; - our ability to develop and market new and enhanced product candidates on a timely basis; - announcements by us or our competitors of acquisitions, regulatory approvals, clinical milestones, new products, significant contracts, commercial relationships or capital commitments; - · third-party coverage and reimbursement policies; - additions or departures of key personnel; - · commencement of, or our involvement in, litigation; - our ability to meet our repayment and other obligations under our \$20.0 million debt facility with Oxford, pursuant to which we had a notes-payable balance of \$20.3 million as of March 31, 2011; - changes in governmental regulations or in the status of our regulatory approvals; - · changes in earnings estimates or recommendations by securities analysts; - · any major change in our board or management; - general economic conditions and slow or negative growth of our markets; and - political instability, natural disasters, war and/or events of terrorism.
+- results from our clinical development programs, including the data from our ongoing Phase 3 clinical trials evaluating OMS302 and OMS103HP that we expect to announce during the second half of 2012; - FDA or international regulatory actions, including failure to receive regulatory approval for any of our product candidates; - announcements regarding the progress of our GPCR program; - failure of any of our product candidates, if approved, to achieve commercial success; - quarterly variations in our results of operations or those of our competitors; - our ability to develop and market new and enhanced product candidates on a timely basis; - announcements by us or our competitors of acquisitions, regulatory approvals, clinical milestones, new products, significant contracts, commercial relationships or capital commitments; - third-party coverage and reimbursement policies; - additions or departures of key personnel; - commencement of, or our involvement in, litigation; - our ability to meet our repayment and other obligations under our \$20.0 million debt facility with Oxford, pursuant to which our indebtedness for outstanding principal and interest was \$18.4 million as of March 31, 2012; - · the inability of our contract manufacturers to provide us with adequate commercial supplies of our product candidates; - changes in governmental regulations or in the status of our regulatory approvals; - changes in earnings estimates or recommendations by securities analysts;

+- any major change in our board or management; - general economic conditions and slow or negative growth of our markets; and - political instability, natural disasters, war and/or events of terrorism.